AArashev/SQL.employees.analysis.dashboard/README.md

 Purpose

-To track how the distribution of male and female employees has changed over the years, helping to identify hiring trends or shifts in workforce composition.
+*To track how the distribution of male and female employees has changed over the years, helping to identify hiring trends or shifts in workforce composition.*
 **Task 2: Active Employees by Department and Year Description**

-A view named task_2_active_employees is created to identify active employees in each department for every year they were employed.
-It uses a combination of a cross join to build a timeline and a case statement to mark active status.
+*A view named task_2_active_employees is created to identify active employees in each department for every year they were employed.
+It uses a combination of a cross join to build a timeline and a case statement to mark active status.*
-Query

-sql

 **CREATE VIEW task_2_active_employees AS
 SELECT